jrossmeisl/beginning-kubernetes-workshop/workshop.md

 #### Deploy The Name Service App

 By now you've probably noticed the `kube-service-demo` app in this repository.
 It has a single endpoint that returns a random name from a predefined list.
-Let's build and push the service app up do our docker repo by running `./gradlew jib` or `./gradlew build`.
-The service application is already configured to use jib.
-Go to your Docker Hub page and verify that there is now a repository there named `your-docker-repo/kube-demo-service-app`.

 Open up `kube-service-demo/kustomize/base/deployment.yml` and update this area